Winston Dimel: UTEP

 After playing with Kansas State he transferred to UTEP, where his father Dana Dimel became the head coach.
 In his only season with the team, Dimel played in just 6 games.
 On the ground he had 4 rush attempts for -3 yards and receiving he had 9 catches for 89 yards.
 At the end of the season he was named to the C-USA Commissioner's Honor Roll.

-Profesional career
+Professional career

 Seattle Seahawks

 After going undrafted in 2019 Dimel was signed by the Seattle Seahawks on May 3, 2019.

 Los Angeles Wildcats

 On February 25, 2020, Dimel was signed by the Los Angeles Wildcats.
 He played in 2 games where he had 1 catch for 8 yards.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Pittsburgh Maulers

 On March 10, 2022, Dimel was drafted by the Pittsburgh Maulers of the United States Football League (USFL).